jdmar3/inls161/_posts/2017-07-25-assignment-4-data.md

 You will need to do the following for this assignment to be considered complete.

 1. Fork this repository: https://github.com/inls161/task-4-data
+2. Rename it as YOURGITHUBUSERNAME-data (or something similar).
 2. Clone it to your CodeAnywhere container.
 1. Create a list of five survey-type questions.
 2. Write a script that will do the following: